t3-innovation-network/ocf-collab.github.io/index.md

 ## Phase 2: Build a prototype of the Phase 1 design.

-Prototype is currently in development and schedule for completion by the end of 2020..
+Prototype was finished and tested in December 2020.

+## Phase 3: Pilot with new functionality.

+Future development of the service will be under the umbrella T3 Network of Networks.